 Throughout our conversation, Ali Krieger maintains a megawatt smile, even while discussing the challenges of being a pro athlete.
 If you can believe it, the smile nonetheless manages to widen as she begins discussing motherhood.
-She and Harris are parents to two-year-old Sloane and eight-month-old Ocean; Krieger jokes she’s “living in a state of exhaustion,” but is also capable of more patience than she once thought.
+She is a mother to two-year-old Sloane and eight-month-old Ocean; Krieger jokes she’s “living in a state of exhaustion,” but is also capable of more patience than she once thought.

-As mothers to biracial children, Krieger says she and Harris will eventually need to have conversations about race and equality with both.
+As a mother to biracial children, Krieger says she will eventually need to have conversations about race and equality with both.
 Even more earnestly, the Penn State grad admits they can’t facilitate these discussions alone.

-Enter the army of allies surrounding the power couple.
+Enter the army of allies surrounding her.
 Krieger says she makes it a point to introduce Sloane and Ocean to other people of color, including friends, family, and teammates.